avinahome/NetBot/README.md

 ## 🗣️ Your Voice Matters!

 Here at NetBot, we believe in the power of shared knowledge.
 That's why in every directory, you'll find a `speaker.txt` file - a platform for you to contribute your ideas, ask questions, and ignite discussions about AI.
 Regardless of your expertise level, your thoughts are valuable and we encourage you to contribute!

+## Introducing `speaker.toe` for Improved AI Learning and Persistence

+In our ongoing effort to make NetBot more intuitive and effective, we're enhancing the role of `speaker.toe`.
+This special file will now be responsible for AI/ChatGPT prompt storage and persistence, making our AI models more responsive and adaptive.

+Whenever a refresh is needed, `speaker.toe` will learn specifically from `core\os\speaker.core`.
+This ensures that our AI is always up-to-date with the most recent and relevant information, making your interactions even more meaningful and personalized.

 ## 🌐 Navigating Through NetBot